linqueta/blog/_posts/2019-03-17-ruby-hash-dig.md

 # => nil
 ```

-Using the `dig` method is very simple to get data, just put the name of the keys on the params.
+Using the method `dig` is very simple to get data, just put the name of the keys on the params.
 If the key value is a Hash object, you may get a value from this nested hash, just pass one more param with the key name.
 Therefore, this name is _dig_, like digger worker, because the diggers dig holes to get anything, in this case, to get key value from Hash object.

-An interesting point about the `dig` method rescue from `NoMethodError`, when the previous key value is nil and is trying to get the next key value.
+An interesting point about the method `dig` is that it rescues from `NoMethodError`, when the previous key value is nil and it's trying to get the next key value.
 Other ways to get data from Hash object raise errors when happen this situation.

 ### To get data using `[]`:
 ```ruby